Forklift Accident Claims

 According to the Health and Safety Executive, a combination of poor regulation of Fork Lift Trucks in the workplace and a lack of training are the two major reasons why these vehicles account for such a large volume of transport-related accidents in the workplace.

-In light of the large number of accidents, the HSE has produced an Approved Code of Practice (ACOP) which defines the minimum legal requirements FLT operators must adhere to.
+In light of the large number of accidents, the HSE has produced an Approved Code of Practice (ACOP).
+This defines the minimum legal requirements FLT operators must adhere to.

 The HSE guidance in preventing accidents involving Fork Lift Trucks includes the following provisions:-

 - The need for managers and operators to undertake specific Fork Lift Truck training.
-This training should be repeated every 3 years and operators must also maintain their vehicle appropriately and report any vehicle faults to their supervisor.
+This training should take place every 3 years and operators must also maintain their vehicle appropriately and report any vehicle faults to their supervisor.

 - Making sure there is enough space in the workplace for Forklifts to move freely and safely.